Background pattern

 • Amiloride, spironolactone, triamterene (potassium-sparing diuretics), alone or in combination

-• Captopril or enalapril (angiotensin-converting enzyme inhibitors) candesartan, telmisartan, eprosartan, irbesartan, losartan and valsartan (angiotensin II receptor antagonists)
+• Captopril or enalapril (angiotensin-converting enzyme inhibitors (ACEIs)) candesartan, telmisartan, eprosartan, irbesartan, losartan, and valsartan (angiotensin II receptor antagonists)

-• Tacrolimus and cyclosporine (immunosuppressants), due to the potential risk of hyperkalemia
+• Tacrolimus and cyclosporine (immunosuppressants), due to the risk of potentially fatal hyperpotasemia

-• Digoxin and methyldigoxin (cardiotonic digitalis glycosides) as the effects of these drugs may be potentiated by an increase in blood calcium levels, potentially leading to serious or fatal cardiac arrhythmia due to digitalis intoxication
+• Digoxin and methyldigoxin (cardiac glycosides) as the effects of these medications can be enhanced by increased blood calcium levels, potentially leading to serious or fatal cardiac arrhythmia due to digitalis toxicity

 • Hydrochlorothiazide, altizide, mebutizide, bendroflumethiazide (thiazide diuretics) or vitamin D